something-smart/ironmon-randomizer-old/README.md

 This project is a modified version of the [Pokémon Randomizer](https://github.com/Ajarmar/universal-Pokemon-randomizer-zx/releases), by Dabomstew and Ajarmar.
+To use it, click on ironmon_randomizer.zip and then select "download", and then use it in place of the normal randomizer (using the launcher if needed).

 It adds some settings to the randomizer that are intended to be particularly useful to those playing the [Ironmon Challenge](ironmon.gg).
 These features range from minor quality-of-life improvements to removing significant obstacles that can impact the game.